 Mississippi State University is committed to providing equitable access to learning opportunities for all students.
 The DRC collaborates with students who have disabilities to arrange reasonable accommodations.
-If you have, or think you may have, a disability, please contact DRC staff to arrange a confidential discussion regarding equitable access and reasonable accommodations.
-Disabilities may include, but are not limited to, conditions related to mental health, chronic health, attention, learning, autism, brain injury, vision, hearing, mobility, speech, or intellectual disabilities.
+If you have or think you may have a disability, please contact DRC staff to arrange a confidential discussion.
+Disabilities may include, but are not limited to, conditions related to mental illness, chronic illness, attention, learning, autism, brain injury, vision, hearing, mobility, speech, or intellectual disabilities.
 In the case of short-term disabilities (e.g., broken arm), students and instructors can often work to minimize barriers.
 If additional assistance is needed, please contact the Disability Resource Center at drc@saffairs.msstate.edu.